Developers can now incorporate Gemini Nano, a locally-running smartphone AI, into their own apps

 According to Google, on-device generative AI models like the Gemini Nano run on less computing power than a cloud server, so they're better at handling specific tasks rather than 'jack-of-all-trades' like chatbots, such as rephrasing specific text to make it more casual, generating responses to messages, and structuring and summarizing sentences.

-Gemini Nano has already been incorporated into Google's Pixel screenshot and screen reading functions, as well as recorder apps, and is said to be useful for image and voice understanding using multimodal functions.
+Gemini Nano has already been incorporated into Google's Pixel screenshot function, screen reading function, and recorder app, and is said to be useful for image understanding and voice understanding using multimodal functions.

 'Integrating generative AI models directly into mobile apps is difficult because it requires significant computational resources and storage capacity.
 To address this challenge, we developed AICore, a new system service for Android.
 AICore lets you benefit from AI running directly on your device, without having to distribute your own runtime, models, or other components,' Google said.